Child-on-child sexual abuse: Effects

-The term minor sex offenders may be used for children under 18 years old that have initiated any non-consensual sexual activity with another person.
+The term minor sex offenders may be used for children under 18 years of age who have initiated any non-consensual sexual activity with another person.
 This population may be viewed as a younger version of sexual perpetrators and may be assessed as part of a same group, when they represent a significant heterogenous group.
 For example, these children tend to exhibit different motivations for their actions than adult sexual offenders and they tend to respond more favorably to treatment.